kodekloudhub/community-faq/docs/code-of-conduct.md

     code blocks
     ```

-    Use of code blocks is absolutely required when pasting program code or YAML.
+    Use of code blocks is essential when pasting program code or YAML.
 Without this they will be formatted as text, losing important indentation and we cannot do a syntax check.

     Please also refrain from pasting screen shots of code that you want others to verify - again, this is what code blocks are for.